 - A major economic event, like a global pandemic

 Research shows these different situations call for dramatically different messaging, content, and skills training.
 One-size-fits-all messaging won’t cut it today.
 After all, it’s the buying situation and circumstances your buyers and their companies face—not their role or responsibility—that dictates their buying decisions.
 And that’s why a planned calendar of “just-in-case” training, which reps may or may not need, will have limited impact.

 What they really need is Situational Enablement—just-in-time training and sales enablement that’s flexible, responsive, and tailored to the key buying situations your prospects and customers are up against.

 The technology to make just-in-time, Situational Enablement a reality has been ready for a while.
 It’s the messaging, content, and skills—and the research to validate them—that have been lagging… until now.

 Making Deficit Learning a Reality

 In urgent, back-against-the-wall moments, you have no option but to learn, adapt, and either get yourself out of a tight spot or maximize an emergent opportunity.
 That’s why Situational Enablement is best suited for increased adoption and impact.

 Salespeople face varying degrees of deficit every day.
-It’s a KPI that indicates a deficit somewhere in the sales process.
+It’s a KPI that indicates a deficiency somewhere in the sales process.
 Or it’s the company asking them to learn a new product or skill.
 Or it’s a major market change, like a global pandemic, that requires them to pivot their dialogue and approach instantly with customers.

 Each of the three waves of sales enablement (discussed in a previous article) solves a greater and greater degree of deficit, while the immediacy and urgency of the deficit increase with each wave.

 At the highest level of strategic executive altitude and key initiatives, sellers face more urgent deficits, which means they need to learn and execute quickly.
 This naturally increases their motivation to seek out learning proactively.

 The more acute and pressure-filled the deficit is, the more ready, willing, and able your reps are to invest energy into learning new skills.